Seltor and Höegh Eiendom have signed a contract for the construction of Hasle Tre in Oslo.

 Contract value 97 MNOK ex VAT

-Statement on the Transparency Act 2025
+Seltor publishes report under the Transparency Act for 2025

 Read more